NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #align(right, [_
   This work is dedicated to\
   my friends for sharing laughs and rants,\
-  Mr. Chris Lacey for making physics phun,\
+  Mr. Chris Lacy for making physics phun,\
   Dr. Brandon Peden for showing me how to be a physicist,\
   and Dr. Andy Piacsek for making sure I finish this damn thing.
 _])